Colin Robert Chase: Career

 Chase died in 1984, while his promotion to full professor was underway.
 At the time he was working on a study of the lives of the saints and had started a new series of editions of the lives of the pre-conquest saints.
 The scholar Paul E. Szarmach wrote that Chase "taught us much by his scholarship and by his personal example, and we are in great measure diminished".
 The Centre for Medieval Studies at the University of Toronto, matched by the Ontario Student Opportunity Trust Fund, awards the Colin Chase Memorial Bursary each year in Chase's memory.
 The scholarship goes to "a graduate student in the Centre for Medieval Studies, on the basis of academic excellence and financial need".

-Personal life
+Personal life and death

 Chase had a wife, Joyce (née Breitbach), and five children: Deirdre, Robert, Tim, Mary, and Patrick.
 He was a deacon in the Roman Catholic Church, and participated in its training program.
 He died of cancer in 1984.
 His wife died in 2003, also of cancer.